MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/removing-sharepoint-hybrid-scenarios.md

 3. In the **Service Application** page, highlight your Cloud Hybrid Search Service Application.
 The name of the Service Application may vary, but the **Type** will be **Search Service Application**.

 > [!NOTE]
-> The **Type** is identical to the standard SharePoint Search Service Application.
+> The **Type** is identical to the standard SharePoint in Microsoft 365 Search Service Application.

 4. On the ribbon, select **Delete**.
 5. You may then create a new non-Cloud Search Service Application.
 For info about how to create and manage your Search Service Application, see the SharePoint Server documentation in [Search](https://docs.microsoft.com/sharepoint/search/search).

 ## OneDrive and sites

-After you have configured OneDrive and Sites hybrid, you can manage it in the SharePoint Central Administration website.
+After you have configured OneDrive and Sites hybrid, you can manage it in the SharePoint in Microsoft 365 Central Administration website.

 1. In the **Central Administration** website, select **Microsoft 365**.
 2. On the Microsoft 365 page, select **Configure hybrid OneDrive and Sites features**.